 One of the core criticisms is that House Of Pheromones is “just” an affiliate website, designed purely for making money.

-And because of that, people feel that my findings are just promotional and not factual.
+And because of that, people feel my findings are just promotional and not factual.

-Most of these criticisms rarely account for the fact that I had contributed to the Pherotruth forum with pheromone molecule testing and mixing, uncovering certain molecules in pheromone products, and also discovering clashes.
+But anyway, these criticisms towards me rarely account for the fact I had contributed to the Pherotruth forum with pheromone molecule testing and mixing, uncovering certain molecules in pheromone products, and also discovering clashes.

-Here are just a few examples of research I contributed in the past on various pheromone molecules and mixes.
+Here are just a few examples of research I contributed in the past on various pheromone forums (molecules and mixes).

 - Androstenetrione observations.
 Some of my findings on this particular molecule are the most accurate to date.
 After a member mailed this to me (at my own risk I might add, since this is a banned substance in my country due to its testosterone boosting effects), I immediately put it into a custom fragrance solution and began my testing.
 To date, I was among the first to conclude that it was a beautifier, but also had emotional effects such as being remembered in a “dreamy” kind of way.